uqee/coretechs-stackedit-workspace/Documents Odds96/FAQ/FAQ-English.md

 In the unlikely event that your bet has been settled incorrectly, please contact our support team.

-## How do you settle a bet on an unfinished tennis match where one of the players refused to continue or was disqualified? / ¿Cómo se resuelve una apuesta por un partido de tenis que no ha terminado porque uno de los jugadores se niega a continuar o ha sido descalificado?
+## How do you settle a bet on an unfinished tennis match where one of the players refused to continue or was disqualified?

-A ENG: All bets on results that remain undecided are declared void.
+All bets on results that remain undecided are declared void.

-A ESP: Todas las apuestas en mercados donde no se haya decidido el resultado serán nulas.

-How do you settle bets like Total Over 1.5 and Total Under 1.5 for MMA? / ¿Cómo se resuelven las apuestas como Más de 1.5 o Menos de 1.5 en MMA?
+## How do you settle bets like Total Over 1.5 and Total Under 1.5 for MMA?

-A ENG: These bets indicate the number of rounds played.
+These bets indicate the number of rounds played.

-A ESP: Estas selecciones indican el número total de asaltos.

-What are SRL matches? / ¿Qué son los partidos de SRL?
+## What are SRL matches?

-A ENG: SRL stands for ‘Simulated Reality League’.
+SRL stands for ‘Simulated Reality League’.
 These are virtual matches simulated with the help of a database.
 These matches are not real and therefore there are no real teams taking part in them.

-A ESP: SRL es la abreviación de la Liga de Realidad Simulada.
-Se trata de partidos virtuales simulados con la ayuda de una base de datos.
-Estos partidos no son reales y ningún equipo real participa en ellos.

-I cannot find the "Live" page. / No encuentro la página "En Vivo".
+## I cannot find the "Live" page.

-A ENG: When choosing any sport, you’ll automatically be directed to "Live".
+When choosing any sport, you’ll automatically be directed to "Live".

-A ESP: Al elegir cualquier deporte serás redirigido a la página "En Vivo".

-Are you going to cover the match between X and X? / ¿Vais a cubrir el partido entre X y X?
+## Are you going to cover the match between X and X?

-A ENG: All matches are offered at our own discretion.
+All matches are offered at our own discretion.

-A ESP: Todos los partidos se ofrecen a nuestra propia discreción.

-Can I add certain teams to "Favorites"? / ¿Puedo agregar equipos a "Favoritos"?
+## Can I add certain teams to "Favorites"?

 A ENG: Odds96 does not offer this option at the moment.